archie-mckenzie/CustomGPT/README.md

 `openai.api_key = "" # replace with your own OpenAI API key`

 This sets the API key so that your program can identify itself when it calls the OpenAI API.
-It should be replaced with your own secret key.
+It should be replaced with your own secret API key.

 `system_prompt = "You are a pirate." # replace with your own system prompt`